cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 ## 4) Additional data incorporation

 ## 4.1) MetOffice Agent

-> The following description refers to the published Docker image `ghcr.io/cambridge-cares/metoffice_agent:1.0.0` as of commit `6b3ff32af6df2c356e1a49f0c727ebf6db53a15a`

 The [MetOffice Agent] continuously (i.e. once per day) queries data from the MetOffice API and instantiates it according to the OntoEMS ontology.
 Deploy the agent as described in the [MetOffice Agent] README, i.e. provide environment variables in the `docker-compose.yml` file and deploy the agent to the spun up stack by running `bash ./stack.sh start KINGS-LYNN` inside the agent repository.
 See the `docker-compose_metoffice.yml` in the [Agent docker-compose file folder] for the actually used compose file.
 The required API key can be obtained from the [MetOffice My Account] page after successful registration.